MHD modeling of magnetic flux evolution around solar maximum by the coronal model COCONUT: Introduction

-The magnetograph measurements may also lead to the missed open flux.
+Magnetograph measurements may also lead to missed OMF.
 The Zeeman-Doppler imaging (ZDI) magnetograms of stellar surface magnetic fields suffer from missing information in regions obscured by dark starspots or hidden from view due to the rotation axis' inclination \citep{Jardine2010,Johnstone2010}.
-The magnetic field that ZDI fails to recover in these regions, or misses due to limited spatial resolution, may lead to an underestimation of the open magnetic flux.
-By analysing simulated solar photospheric magnetic fields, \cite{Milic2024} and \cite{Sinjan2024} showed that reduced telescope resolution leads to a lower estimated mean magnetic flux density, and recommended using high-resolution observations when performing magnetic field extrapolations to reduce the effect of the underestimated unipolar magnetic flux.
-Additionally, \citet{Wang_2022OF} showed that by applying saturation corrections \cite[e.g.,][]{Ulrich2019} to MWO and WSO photospheric magnetograms, and then extrapolating the magnetic field from them with the PFSS model, the derived open flux can be consistent with the observed interplanetary magnetic flux. \citet{wang2025sipifvmobservationbasedmagnetohydrodynamicmodel} showed that inserting an observation-derived flux-rope field into the inner-boundary magnetic field leads to a larger open-field region that is more consistent with CH observations.
+The magnetic field that ZDI fails to recover in these regions, or misses due to limited spatial resolution, may lead to an underestimation of the OMF.
+By analyzing simulated solar photospheric magnetic fields, \cite{Milic2024} and \cite{Sinjan2024} showed that reduced telescope resolution leads to a lower estimated mean magnetic flux density and recommended using high-resolution observations for magnetic field extrapolations to mitigate the effect of underestimated unipolar magnetic flux.
+Additionally, \citet{Wang_2022OF} showed that by applying saturation corrections \cite[e.g.,][]{Ulrich2019} to MWO and WSO photospheric magnetograms and then extrapolating the magnetic field from them with the PFSS model, the derived OMF can be consistent with the observed interplanetary magnetic flux. \citet{wang2025sipifvmobservationbasedmagnetohydrodynamicmodel} showed that inserting an observation-derived flux-rope field into the inner-boundary magnetic field leads to a larger open-field region that is more consistent with CH observations.